Employment + Unemployment

 - Do you need career counseling?

-The Equal Employment Opportunity Commission (EEOC) has issued guidance to help employers implement strategies to navigate the impact of the Coronavirus in the workplace.
-Pandemic Preparedness in the Workplace and the Americans with Disabilities Act includes a series of 20 questions and answers that can help protect workers with disabilities regarding testing for the Coronavirus, working from home and information about your health and preexisting conditions.
+The Equal Employment Opportunity Commission (EEOC) has issued guidance to help employers implement strategies to navigate the impact of the coronavirus in the workplace.
+Pandemic Preparedness in the Workplace and the Americans with Disabilities Act (ADA) includes a series of 20 questions and answers that can help protect workers with disabilities regarding testing for the Coronavirus, working from home and information about your health and preexisting conditions.

-Employers must provide reasonable accommodations under the Americans with Disabilities Act (ADA) even during the COVID-19 pandemic.
-The Job Accommodation Network (JAN) is hearing from many employers who are inquiring about their responsibilities under the ADA to accommodate employees who have concerns about exposure to COVID-19.
+Employers must provide reasonable accommodations under the Americans with Disabilities Act even during the COVID-19 pandemic.
+The Job Accommodation Network is hearing from many employers who are inquiring about their responsibilities under the ADA to accommodate employees who have concerns about exposure to COVID-19.
 Generally, these questions have centered around individuals who may be at higher risk for developing complications associated with the coronavirus.
 When an employer receives a request for accommodation to reduce the risk of exposure to the coronavirus, an employer must consider this request under the ADA and engage in the interactive process to provide reasonable accommodations, barring undue hardship.
 Learn more from the Job Accommodation Network about working to answer employer and employee questions in managing reasonable accommodation requests during the COVID-19 pandemic.

 Employers are still required to provide reasonable accommodations in the workplace for employees with disabilities, even during this unprecedented time.
 The ADA National Network provides general guidance on reasonable accommodations in the workplace that may be useful for employees, employers, human resources staff and others.
 Additional specific questions may also be answered by contacting your local ADA Center.